 This page provides updates and resources related to the federal Infrastructure Investment and Jobs Act (IIJA) — also known as the Bipartisan Infrastructure Law (BIL) — signed into law on November 15, 2021.
 The law expires on September 30, 2026.

-The NJTPA has a central role in ensuring that North Jersey can take full advantage of IIJA funding and programs.
+The NJTPA has a central role in ensuring North Jersey can take full advantage of IIJA funding and programs.
 In particular, IIJA provides much needed funding to repair and improve road, rail and bridge infrastructure in the region.
-To be eligible for this funding, all projects will have to be approved by the NJTPA Board for inclusion in the region’s Transportation Improvement Program or TIP.
+To be eligible for this funding, all projects will have to be approved by the NJTPA Board for inclusion in the region’s Transportation Improvement Program.

 Current Grant Opportunities